lorrli274/next/README.md

 ## How This Works

-This repository will be used to track all Next courses, enabling us to share course development progress (via Issues) and get feedback from the community on what each course should contain (via a course Issue).
+This repository will be used to track all Next.xyz courses, enabling us to share course development progress (via Issues) and get feedback from the community on what each course should contain (via a course Issue).

 Our hope is that together we can decide what courses are most valuable and work together to make sure those courses cover the right subject matter.